Yash-povie/Recommandateur-de-films/ARCHITECTURE.md

 - **Content-Based Filtering**: Recommends movies based on genre similarity
 - **Collaborative Filtering**: Recommends movies based on similar users' preferences
 - **Hybrid Approach**: Combines both methods for optimal recommendations
+- **Sentiment Analysis**: Analyzes movie sentiment from ratings and text reviews

 The system uses the **MovieLens 25M dataset** with 62,423 movies and 25 million ratings from 162,541 users.